del-Pacifico/Mass-Image-Downloader/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "🌟 Feature Request"
-description: "Propose a new feature or enhancement for Mass Image Downloader"
+about: "Propose a new feature or enhancement for Mass Image Downloader"
 title: "[Feature] <brief description>"
 labels: [enhancement]
 assignees: []